-SES has controls in place to monitor the proportion of investments with an SFDR Article 8 or 9 designation throughout the lifecycle of a product.
-Among these controls, for instance, the allocation of 80% of the strategy's investments to funds with an SFDR Article 8 or 9 designation is monitored through the portfolio management team's pre-trade check process as well as a post-trade check via a weekly guideline assessment carried out as part of the ongoing monitoring Governance process.
+The Strategy has controls in place to monitor the proportion of investments with an SFDR Article 8 or 9 designation throughout the lifecycle of a product.
+Among these controls, for instance, the allocation of 80% of the Strategy's investments to funds with an SFDR Article 8 or 9 designation is monitored through the portfolio management team's pre-trade check process as well as a post-trade check via a weekly guideline assessment carried out as part of the ongoing monitoring Governance process.

 (g).
-Methodologies for environmental or social characteristics
+Methodologies

-SES primarily invests in equity funds with an Article 8 or 9 designation.
-SES measures alignment to the promoted E/S characteristics by measuring the proportion of the portfolio invested in funds with an SFDR Article 8 or 9 designation and requires a minimum of 80% of its investments to be held in such SFDR designated funds.
+The Strategy primarily invests in equity and fixed income funds with an SFDR Article 8 or 9 designation.
+The Strategy measures alignment to the promoted E/S characteristics by measuring the proportion of the portfolio invested in funds with an SFDR Article 8 or 9 designation and seeks to maintain a minimum of 80% of its investments to be held in such SFDR designated funds.